-Target skills: Upholstery, electrical, EV retrofit, design principles
+Target skills: Upholstery, electrical, biofuel retrofit, design principles

 Eight weeks, 32 Hours